Church Stretton: Media

+Local radio stations are BBC Radio Shropshire on 90.0 FM, Hits Radio Black Country & Shropshire on 103.1 FM, Capital North West & Wales 103.4 FM, and Greatest Hits Radio Black Country & Shropshire on 107.4 FM.

+The town is served by the local newspaper, Shropshire Star.

 Public services

 Education

 Church Stretton has two state-funded schools: Church Stretton School, a secondary school with 750 pupils and a primary school (named "St Lawrence") with 210 pupils.
 The two schools neighbour one other and are situated just off Shrewsbury Road, on the northern edge of Church Stretton.
 The Council also operates a public library, on Church Street, situated in former, Victorian school buildings, which is also the town's tourist information centre and information point for Shropshire Council services.

+One present day independent school, Brockhurst and Marlston House School in Berkshire, had origins partly in the Brockhurst School founded in Church Stretton as a boys' boarding prep school in 1884, which remained until it moved to Staffordshire in 1942.

 Emergency services

-At the junction of Sandford Avenue and Essex Road, in the centre of the town, is a police station (West Mercia Police) staffed Monday-Friday and a fire station (Shropshire Fire and Rescue Service) with two engines and manned by retained firefighters.
+At the junction of Sandford Avenue and Essex Road, in the centre of the town, is a police station (West Mercia Police) staffed Monday-Friday and a fire station (Shropshire Fire and Rescue Service) with two engines and staffed by retained firefighters.
 The present fire station was built in the early 1970s – it was previously on Beaumont Road, where Beaumont Court now is – whilst the police station was built in the 1990s – it was on Shrewsbury Road where Longmynd Place now is.

 Health

 There is a doctors' surgery and medical clinic on Easthope Road.
-The nearest ambulance station is in Craven Arms and the nearest major hospital is the Royal Shrewsbury Hospital.
+The nearest ambulance station is in Shrewsbury (following the closure of the Craven Arms Community Ambulance Station in 2021) and the nearest major hospital is the Royal Shrewsbury Hospital.

-Public conveniences

-The town council operate the two public toilets in the town, on Lutwyche Road and on Easthope Road.